Enable BCC email

 CAUTION

 You can only define one BCC email address.
-Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current channel surface.
+Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current channel configuration.

 More recommendations are listed in this section.